BNR class P

 The Bengal Nagpur Railway class P was a class of four 4-8-2+2-8-4 (“Double Mountain”) Garratt locomotives.
 It was developed from BNR class N and BNR class NM.
-The Anuppur-Chirmiri section had a severe curvature and it needed an engine with a trailing bogie.
+The Anuppur-Chirmiri section had severe curves and it needed an engine with a trailing bogie.
 Its boiler was slightly enlarged similar to the NM.
-Due to its water and coal capacity being less than that of N, it could run on 75 lb/yard rails.

 It could haul 1500 LT load up a 1 in 91 gradient.